matteomenapace/making-cheese/recipes/raw-almond-cheese/README.md

 	* Removed the lid and placed it back in the fridge.
 * 12.08.2015
 	* After a day, the mixture has solidified a bit (although is not nearly as hard as traditional feta), so took it out of the fridge and into the brine
+	* A few (~3) hours into the brine and the pieces were melting away, so took it out and place it in a container.
+Consistency: like a spread

 ### Batch 2